-Watch the video or listen to the podcast below to get some insights and ideas to bring more focus to the task at hand.
+Watch the video below to get some insights and ideas to bring more focus to the task at hand.

 So it’s a distracting world out there.
 There’s a lot going on.
 Some call it a VUCA world, volatile, uncertain, chaotic, ambiguous.
 And in a VUCA world, being able to maintain your focus is really critical.
 So this talks about what it takes for you and for your employees to hold their focus about the stuff that matters.

 So where would I start with this?
 Well, the first is let’s get real about multitasking and just how impossible it is.
 Now, I know everybody’s heard this and they go, “Yeah, yeah, multitasking.
 You can’t do it.”
 And then you secretly say to yourself, “But I can kind of do it because I kind of do it all the time and I seem to be doing okay.”
 But here’s the inside about multitasking: First of all, ironically, the people who multitask the most are the worst at multitasking.
 It’s one of the few things in the world, perhaps the only thing in the world, that the more you do it, the worse you get at it.

 Secondly, it’s just shown scientifically to say it is far more efficient to do one thing and finish it then do the next thing, rather than constantly switching between different tasks.
 In part because it takes you so long to actually recover, re-engage and begin the next task.
 So let’s just get clear about this.
 Let’s see what you can do to eliminate multitasking and have the courage to do that, and not kid yourself that somehow you’re being “uber” productive by the whole multitasking thing.
 You’re not.